beekeeper-studio/bks-sample-plugin/README.md

    }
    ```

-3. **Submit a pull request**
+3. Submit a pull request to [beekeeper-studio/beekeeper-studio-plugins](https://github.com/beekeeper-studio/beekeeper-studio-plugins)
-   - Create a PR to the main repository
-   - Once approved, your plugin will be available in the plugin manager
+4. Once approved & merged by our team, your plugin will be available in Beekeeper Studio for public

 ## Support